It’s Dow Jones season. That’s when students across the country apply for editing internships with the Dow Jones News Fund.

 The application includes a one-hour test that assesses skills in story editing, headline writing, word choice and current events.
 Here are some tips on how to get ready for this closed-book test:

 - Review news for the past year, including deaths of noteworthy people.
-Sports may be included along with national and international news.
+Sports and entertainment may be included along with national and international news.

 - Know the terminology of journalism such as search engine optimization.